Odin-SMR/qsmr/Settings/q_fields.rst

 BASELINE
    A structure.
 Definition of baseline off-set retrieval.
 The fields of the structure are as follows.
 RETRIEVE: A boolean, flagging if baseline off-set shall be retrieved or not.
 UNC: A priori uncertainty (1 std dev).
-PIECEWISE:
+MODEL:
-   A boolean.
-If set to false, the baseline off-set is assumed to be constant over the complete frequency band.
-If set to true, a baseline off-set is fitted for each autocorrelator sub-band pair.
+   A string.
+If set to 'common' a single off-set is retrieved for each spectrum.
+If set to 'module' an off-set for each active AC module is retrieved, i.e. up to four off-set per spectrum are derived.
+If set to 'adaptive' then all modules contributing with more than 125 channels are grouped and a common off-set for these modules is retrieved, while separate off-sets are retrieved for remaining modules (<= 125 channels).

 DZA_GRID_EDGES
    A vector.
 Complements DZA_MAX_IN_CORE in the specification of the angular